-There were roughly 25,000 SaaS businesses worldwide in 2021, which suggests that the demand for cloud-based solutions is high.
+There were roughly 25,000 SaaS businesses worldwide in 2021, suggesting the demand for cloud-based solutions is high.

 But how do you build a SaaS product remotely?